NeoResearch/neo-tests/competition/1st_NeoOptTests_Competition.md

 ## Expected deadlines

-1. Registration will be open from June/July
+1. Registration will be open from June/July, 2018;
-1. First round of reports are expected to be submitted by the end of August
+1. First round of reports are expected to be submitted by the end of August;
-1. Second batch of replicated experiments, and consequently, second reports are expect to be summited by middle/end of September.
+1. Second batch of replicated experiments, and consequently, second reports are expect to be summited by middle/end of September;
 1. Prizes will be awarded in the beginning of October.